Coronavirus in Africa

 If COVID-19 spreads in the crisis-ridden African states, the situation will worsen dramatically for a large number of people.

 Africa's experience in dealing with epidemics: a glimmer of hope

 Above all, the early containment of the disease is crucial in order not to overburden fragile health systems.
 Education plays a major role in this.
 During the Ebola epidemic, many people took false information on board.
-Only clarification by trusted persons such as pastors or community leaders helped many people to understand the disease and take precautions.
+Only clarification from trusted persons such as pastors or community leaders helped many people to understand the disease and take precautions.

 The construction of isolated Ebola clinics also helped to achieve a breakthrough.
-By using this approach and providing sufficient test kits, an emerging coronavirus epidemic in Africa could be combatted at an early stage.
+By using this approach and providing sufficient test kits, an emerging COVID-19 epidemic in Africa could be combatted at an early stage.

 Coronavirus could have dramatic consequences for Africa.
 Please help us to prevent them.

-Welthungerhilfe's efforts to combat coronavirus
+Welthungerhilfe's efforts to fight COVID-19